Debian version history

 Debian releases do not follow a fixed schedule.
-Recent releases have been made roughly biennially by the Debian Project.
-The most recent version of Debian is Debian version 11, codename "Bullseye".
-The next up and coming release of Debian is Debian 12, codename "Bookworm".
+Recent releases have been made around every two years by the Debian Project.
+The most recent version of Debian is Debian version 13, codename "Trixie".
+The next up and coming release of Debian is Debian 14, codename "Forky".

-Debian always has at least three release branches active at any time: "stable", "testing" and "unstable".
-The stable release is the most recent and up-to-date version of Debian.
-The testing release contains packages that have been tested from unstable.
-Testing has significantly more up-to-date packages than stable and is a close version of the future release candidate for stable.
-The unstable release (also known as sid) is the release where active development takes place.
+Debian always has at least three active branches at any time: "stable", "testing" and "unstable".
+The stable branch is considered the primary release and what most people refer to when talking about Debian.
+The testing branch contains packages that have been imported from unstable.
+Testing has significantly more up-to-date packages than stable and is frozen some time before a release to become the next version of Debian.
+The unstable release (also known as Sid) is the branch where active development takes place.
 It is the most volatile version of Debian.

 When the Debian stable branch is replaced with a newer release, the current stable becomes an "oldstable" release.
 When the Debian stable branch is replaced again, the oldstable release becomes the "oldoldstable" release.
 Oldoldstable is eventually moved to the archived releases repository.